scalar-labs/scalardl-emulator/README.md

 ## License

-The Scalar DL Emulator is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Scalar DL client SDK is dual-licensed under both the AGPL (found in the [LICENSE](https://github.com/scalar-labs/scalardl-emulator/blob/master/LICENSE) file in the root directory) and a commercial license.
+You may select, at your option, one of the above-listed licenses.
+Regarding the commercial license, please [contact us](https://scalar-labs.com/contact_us/) for more information.